-- 1. Resume An updated resume (including your service-learning work for this semester) - 2.
+- 1. Résumé An updated résumé (including your service-learning work for this semester) - 2.
 Reflection Essay A one- to two-page, single-spaced reflection essay How did this experience contribute to your education and preparation for the real world?
 What was the most-valuable part of your service-learning experience?
 Most challenging?
 Least valuable?
 What recommendations would you make to the client regarding its PR efforts?
 What recommendations would you make to the Carolina Center for Public Service regarding this particular client as a future APPLES client/community partner? - 3.
-Final time sheet You may create your own time log to track volunteer hours or use the APPLES form (the time log is the last page of this booklet of service-learning forms): https://ccps.unc.edu/wp-content/uploads/sites/741/2019/08/Service-Learning-Forms.pdf - 4.
-Communication Audit Your audit is a TEAM EFFORT and should provide an up-to-date overview of your client's communications, including background, SWOT/situational analysis, and, most importantly, your team's recommendations.
-Your team report should be developed through discussions with the client, fellow students and the instructor, and through an assessment of the client's current communication materials/vehicles.
-The report will run about five pages.
+Final time sheet You may create your own time log, chart or spreadsheet to track volunteer hours or use the APPLES form (the time log is the last page of this booklet of service-learning forms). - 4.
+Communication Audit The audit is a TEAM EFFORT and should provide an up-to-date overview of your client's communication mix, including background, SWOT/situational analysis, and, most importantly, your team's recommendations.
+Your team report should be developed through discussions with the client, classmates and the instructor, and through an assessment of the client's current communication materials/vehicles.
+Aim at five pages single-spaced.